 According to the National Association of Realtors, 88% of homebuyers begin their process of looking for a home online, and 63% of homeowners will be motivated to visit a home in person if they like what they see online.
 Websites often prominently feature photos of the home’s exterior, including the front entry, driveway, yard and even sidewalk area, which set the mood and serve as a snapshot of what’s to come.

-If you’re selling your home, or just ready to make a few improvements to how it looks, we’ve gathered a few easy and budget-friendly ideas here to help boost your home’s first impression factor.
+If you’re selling your home, or just ready to make a few improvements to how it looks, we’ve gathered a few easy and budget-friendly ideas here to help improve your home’s curb appeal, and boost your home’s first impression factor.

 Be the buyer: First thing you should do is take some time to walk around the exterior of you house and look at it from the perspective of someone visiting for the first time.
 Does anything need repair?
 Paint chipped or peeling?
 Gutters loose?
 Frisbee on the roof?
 If you really want to get the homebuyers’ perspective, get in your car and slowly approach your home from both directions, being careful to note first impression details that can be improved.
 Make a list and tackle it yourself or hire a handyman.